When Does Sparsity Mitigate the Curse of Depth in LLMs: Variance Propagation and Curse of Depth

 where we set $\alpha=0.1$.
 This quantifies the model's \textit{effective nonlinear depth}---the fraction of layers performing meaningful nonlinear transformations.
 Higher scores indicate efficient depth utilization; lower scores reveal redundancy.

-\paragraph{Main Observation} We observe a clear causal chain from variance explosion to diminished layer effectiveness. \cref{sub_fig:variance_last} shows that variance grows substantially with depth, aligning with~\citep{sun2025curse}.
-This variance explosion drives the Jacobian matrices toward identity mapping: \cref{sub_fig:jacobian_norm} reveals that the Frobenius norm $||J-I||_F$ decreases with depth, while \cref{fig:jacobian_diff_depth_head} shows increasingly diagonal-dominant Jacobian patterns in deeper models, supporting~\cref{lemma:identity}.
+\paragraph{Main Observation} We observe a consistent empirical association from variance accumulation to diminished layer effectiveness. \cref{sub_fig:variance_last} shows that variance grows substantially with depth, aligning with~\citep{sun2025curse}.
+This variance accumulation is accompanied by Jacobian matrices toward identity mapping: \cref{sub_fig:jacobian_norm} reveals that the Frobenius norm $||J-I||_F$ decreases with depth, while \cref{fig:jacobian_diff_depth_head} shows increasingly diagonal-dominant Jacobian patterns in deeper models, supporting~\cref{lemma:identity}.
 Consequently, layer effectiveness deteriorates: \cref{sub_fig:effectiveness} demonstrates that all three score progressively decline, with Usefulness dropping from 0.75 ($L=12$) to 0.53 ($L=32$).
-While $L=32$ achieves better performance (\cref{tab:depth_compare_first}) with more effective layers (18 vs. 12 for $L=12$), it exhibits severe inefficiency: using $2.56\times$ more parameters while wasting 14 layers, exemplifying CoD where most layers contribute minimally despite consuming substantial training compute.
+While $L=32$ achieves better performance (\cref{tab:depth_compare_first}) with more effective layers (18 vs. 12 for $L=12$), it exhibits severe inefficiency: using $2.56\times$ more parameters while having 14 low-effectiveness layers, exemplifying CoD where most layers contribute minimally despite consuming substantial training compute.
 Additional analyses are provided in \cref{app_sec:variance_all_layers,app_sec:variance_of_diff_blocks,app_sec:jacobian_all_layers,app_sec:kurtosis_analysis}.